 Shovel snouted lizard (Melores anchietae)

 Shovel-snouted lizards are small, fast, and good at dancing!
 To keep cool on hot sand, they lift their feet in an alternating pattern.
 This gives each foot a brief break from the heat.
 It also makes it look like the lizard is trying to dance!
-For this reason, you might hear them called thermal dancing lizards.
+So you might hear them called thermal dancing lizards.

 The shovel-snouted lizard has a special organ that stores water collected from morning mists.
 This and other adaptations help it tolerate temperatures as high as 111°F.

 Want to see Namibia’s incredible wildlife in person?
-Contact us for a one-on-one consultation to plan your dream safari!
+Schedule a free consultation and start planning your dream safari!